DreamLight Interactive

 Successful Scene File Preparation for ScreamerNet,

-To successfully render a scene using ScreamerNet you must first prepare the scene correctly, before submitting it to be rendered.
-The first thing to verify is that your scene files are properly structured in a self contained Content Directory as explained previously.
+To successfully render a scene using ScreamerNet lwsn you must first prepare the scene correctly, before submitting it to be rendered.
+The first thing to verify is that your scene files are properly structured in a self-contained Content Directory as explained previously, to be sure that all content such as images and objects will be located properly.
+You will then need to open the scene in LightWave Layout to set a few settings in the Render Globals and resave the scene before submitting the scene for rendering as outlined below.

 Frame Range to Render